 Teaching People, Teaching Dogs

-Begin with Level 1, our fundamentals course.
-This is a 40-hour series.
-Classes include lecture, video, and demonstrations with dogs.
+Language.
+This is a 15 hour class, which includes lecture, video, and demonstrations with dogs.

 • Theories on the origin of the species and its progression to the variety of dog breeds of today.